False sharing: Example

 This code shows the effect of false sharing.
 It creates an increasing number of threads from one thread to the number of physical threads in the system.
-Each thread sequentially increments one byte of a cache line, which as a whole is shared among all threads.
-The higher the level of contention between threads, the longer each increment takes.
-This are the results on a Zen4 system with 16 cores and 32 threads:
+Each thread sequentially increments one byte specific for that thread (i.e. not shared between them).
+The higher the level of contention between threads, the longer each increment takes, despite the fact that each thread is only incrementing its own piece of the global data.
+These are the results on an Intel Core i7 12th generation system with 6 performance and 8 efficiency cores yielding 20 threads: